 Subfloor Preparation: The Step Most People Overlook

-One of the most important steps in any flooring installation is subfloor preparation, especially in converted buildings where uneven bases, structural movement, and hidden moisture can compromise the finished floor.
-Even high-quality flooring materials can fail if the base beneath them is unstable or uneven.
+One of the most crucial steps in flooring installation is subfloor preparation, especially in converted structures with uneven bases, structural movement, and hidden moisture that can undermine the finished floor.
+Even premium flooring materials may fail if their foundation is unstable or irregular.
+Before installing flooring, professionals typically check:

 - structural joist strength